Grasshoppers in vegetable gardens and small acreage farms

 Preserving natural enemies is an important component of integrated pest management, and there are many natural enemies of this pest.
 Some species of blister beetles develop on grasshopper egg pods.
 Adult robber flies are common predators of grasshoppers during summer and other flies develop as internal parasites of grasshoppers.
 Many birds, notably horned larks and kestrels, feed heavily on grasshoppers.
 Grasshoppers are also frequently eaten by coyotes.

 In addition to predators, grasshoppers are also susceptible to certain pathogens.
 A fungus (Entomophthora grylli) infects grasshoppers causing them to move upwards and cling to plants shortly before they kill the insect host.
 Stiff, dead grasshoppers found stuck to a grass stem or twig indicate infection with this disease.
 Another entomopathogenic fungus, Beauveria bassiana, is commercially available and marketed for grasshopper control.
 A nematode (Mermis nigriscens) also occasionally attacks and develops in grasshoppers.
-Both the fungus disease and nematode parasite are favored by moisture.
+Fungi and nematodes are favored by moisture.
 Lastly, Nosema locustae (Canning) is a commercially available protozoan that can infect grasshoppers through baiting, however there are certain criteria that will increase the efficacy of N. locustae.
 Only young grasshoppers are susceptible, and it cannot be used effectively after adult migrations have occurred.
-Often it is most effectively used in a long-term grasshopper management program in combination with other controls.
-The baits are also perishable and are best kept refrigerated before use.
+Often it is most effective in long-term grasshopper management when combined with other controls.
+The baits are also perishable and should be stored in the refrigerator before use.
 More information on N. locustae can be found in the Utah State University factsheet.
 For more information on grasshopper management through baiting, see the chemical control section below.

 Cultural control

 In gardens and small plantings, grasshoppers can be handpicked and squashed.
+The installation of protective covers can prevent feeding injury, although grasshoppers can chew through certain materials.
+For this reason, it is recommended that metal window screening be used instead of cloth or plastic.
 One strategy that can mitigate grasshopper densities during migrations is to keep an attractive green border of tall grass or lush green plants around the perimeter of the garden.
 This will trap the insects and divert them from vegetables or flowers.
+Mowing these areas should be avoided since the remaining grasshoppers will migrate to nearby vegetable plants.

 Chemical control